-Multnomah University offers one of the finest Greek programs in the country.
-Designed for long-term retention, our program focuses on helping you acquire a solid grounding in Greek by reading as extensively as possible.
-Whether pursuing Greek Studies as a career or simply for personal enrichment, you will never regret the time you spend learning Greek and the insights it gives you into the biblical text.
+From its inception, Multnomah University has recognized the importance of the original languages in the study of the biblical text.
+The Greek program is designed for long-term competency by providing a solid grounding in Greek grammar and extensive reading in the New Testament and extra-biblical literature.
+Whether pursuing Greek studies as a career or simply for personal enrichment, you will never regret the time you spend learning Greek and the insights it gives you into the biblical text.

 The Basics of the MU Greek Program

 Whether you want to take one year of Greek or make it your major concentration, this program is designed to help you become an informed reader of the text.
 Two years of Greek form the backbone of our program with additional advanced course offerings.

 First-year Greek Grammar - Learn the basics of Greek grammar and translate passages from the New Testament.